 Cultural and historic background of the Zulus, Grammar: pronunciation, nouns, verbs, classification nouns, concords.
 Days of the week, counting 1-10, months of the year, colours and shapes.
 Anatomical body parts.
 Greetings: greeting different people, figures, and members of society, family and use of different titles.
 Conversing: asking how the other person is doing and responding back as to how you are doing.
 Deep understanding of different responses and cultural etiquette.
 Personal details: name, surname, location, occupation, age, marital status and dependants.
 Basic instructions to patients/clients.

-ISSUES OF GENDER AND SOCIETY WITHIN HEALTH CARE (BACHRI : IGSHI0I) Contact time (hours per week)
+ISSUES OF GENDER AND SOCIETY WITHIN HEALTH CARE (IGSHI01)